 When it comes to causality tests, the typical Granger-causality test can be problematic.
 Testing for Granger-causality using F-statistics when one or both time series are non-stationary can lead to spurious causality (He & Maekawa, 1999).

-1. Test for integration (structural breaks need to be taken into account).
-Determine max order of integration (m).
-If none of the series in integrated, the usual Granger-causality test can be done.
+- Test for integration (structural breaks need to be taken into account).
+Determine the maximum order of integration (m).
+If none of the series is integrated, the usual Granger-causality test can be done.

-2. Set up a VAR-model in the levels (do not difference the data).
+- Set up a VAR model in the levels (do not difference the data).

-3. Determine lag length.
-Let the lag length be p.
+- Determine the lag length p.
 The VAR model is thus VAR(p).

-5. Add the maximum order of integration to the number of lags.
-This is the augmented VAR-model, VAR(p+m).
+- Add the maximum order of integration to the number of lags.
+This is the augmented VAR model, VAR(p+m).

-6. Carry out a Wald test for the first p variables only with p degrees of freedom.
+- Carry out a Wald test for the first p variables only, with p degrees of freedom.

-You may want to do a test of cointegration.
-If series are cointegrated, there must be a causality.
-However, Toda and Yamamoto (1995) noted that one advantage of the TY-method is that you don't have to test for cointegration and, therefore, a pretest bias can be avoided.
+You may want to run a test of cointegration.
+If the series are cointegrated, there must be causality.
+However, Toda and Yamamoto (1995) noted that one advantage of the TY method is that you don't have to test for cointegration — a pretest bias can therefore be avoided.

 library(fUnitRoots)